saleor/saleor-docs/docs/dashboard/configuration/plugins.md

 - **Client ID:** Your client ID, required to authenticate on the OAuth provider side.
 - **Client secret:** Your client secret, required to authenticate on the OAuth provider side.
 - **Enable refresh token:** Determine if the refresh token should be also fetched from the provider.
 By disabling it, users will need to re-login after the access token expired.
 By enabling it, frontend apps will be able to refresh the access token.
-- **OAuth authorization url:** Based on the authorization URL, Saleor will generate the redirect URL for the authorization request
+- **OAuth authorization url:** Based on the authorization URL, Saleor will generate the redirect URL for the authorization request.
-- **OAuth token url:** The URL used to exchange received OAuth code to the OAuth token
+- **OAuth token url:** The URL used to exchange received OAuth code to the OAuth token.
-- **JSON web key set url:** The JSON Web Key Set (JWKS) is a set of keys containing the public keys used to verify any JSON Web Token (JWT) issued by the authorization server
+- **JSON web key set url:** The JSON Web Key Set (JWKS) is a set of keys containing the public keys used to verify any JSON Web Token (JWT) issued by the authorization server.
-- **OAuth logout url:** The logout URL which Saleor will return for frontend's logout request
+- **OAuth logout url:** The logout URL which Saleor will return for frontend's logout request.
-- **Audience** The Oauth resource identifier.
+- **Audience:** The Oauth resource identifier.
 If provided, Saleor will define the audience for each authorization request.
-Used to fetch user permissions from OAuth provider and map it to Saleor's permission
+Used to fetch user permissions from OAuth provider and map it to Saleor's permission.
+- **Use OAuth scope permissions:** Use OAuth scope permissions to grant a logged-in user access to protected resources.
+Your OAuth provider needs to have defined Saleor's permission scopes in format _saleor:<saleor-permission\>._

 :::note